Hitting a Straight Lick with a Crooked Stick: Stories from the Harlem Renaissance: Drenched in Light

 This story, which takes place in Florida in the 1920s, follows a child named Isis Watts and her desire to have fun instead of doing chores for her grandmother.
 During an afternoon of make-believe she adorns herself in her grandmother's new tablecloth and follows a marching band to a nearby carnival where she has the time of her life dancing.
 When her grandmother finds Isis, she demands that Isis return home, but Isis runs away, claiming that she wants to die.
 However, a white woman passing her in a car with two men asks her to come with them, saying that they she wants Isis's sunshine to seep into her soul.

 Spunk

 This early short story follows the title character as he does what he pleases.
 Spunk Banks flaunts his affair with Lena Kanty to the town of Eatonville, FL, including Lena's husband, Joe Kanty.
 The other men make fun of Joe for appearing weak because he does not confront Spunk.
 When Joe works up the gumption to approach Spunk while armed with a razor blade, Spunk shoots him dead.
 Spunk goes to trial but is acquitted on grounds of self defense.
 However, Spunk begins to believe that Joe in the form of a ghost is seeking revenge.
-Spunk meets his untimely end when he what is thought to be the spirit of Joe pushes him into a moving saw at his job.
+Spunk meets his untimely end when what he thinks to be the spirit of Joe pushes him into a moving saw at his job.